 A philosophical examination of the central moral issues of our time and the various conceptions of morality and justice that underlie our responses to them.
-Topics may include: Abortion, euthanasia, war, economic justice, discrimination,
+Topics may include: Abortion, euthanasia, war. discrimination. economic justice,

 Prerequisite(s): Successful completion of Psychology of Performance or Psychology of Production